Yuu0408/Genshin-Chatbot/README.md

 # Genshin Chatbot
-An advanced chatbot leveraging GPT-3.5, speech recognition, text-to-speech, and a unique memory management system.
+An advanced chatbot based on a character named Furina in the game Genshin Impact, leveraging GPT-3.5, speech recognition, text-to-speech, and a unique memory management system.
 This project demonstrates various NLP techniques and integrates task automation using the SwitchBot API.

 ## Features
 - **Response Generation**: Utilizes OpenAI GPT-3.5 API for generating responses.